rowanfreeman/world-of-warcraft/dragonflight/vault-of-the-incarnates/vault-of-the-incarnates-strategy.md

 ### 🚶‍♂️ Everyone

 - Notice the stacks of **Broodkeeper's Bond** on the boss
-- It means that we can't kill the boss until all of the eggs are down; and that's what phase one is
+- It means that we can't **kill the boss** until all of the eggs are down; and that's what **phase one** is
 - We have a team called the **egg team** that will take care of that
+  - Their job is to stay on the boss and break eggs
 - Everyone else needs to focus on **adds**; you can hit the **boss** if there is nothing else to do, but your priotity is the **waves of adds**

 ### 🛡 Tanks